A locals guide on where to eat and drink in Monterey , Big Sur & Carmel California

 Bi Right market : Friday is their calamari special, its amazing.
 Eat across the street at the Monterey beach where they filmed ‘Pretty Little Lies’.

 The Fish House on Del Monte: always a line so make a reservation.
 Fresh fish cooked well.
-Not the most kid friendly for small ones.
 My 7 year old loves their clam chowder.

 Montrio Bistro : My husband and I love the bar menu.
 You can order anything from the regular menu sitting at the cute little bar tables.
 The crab cakes, bacon wrapped shrimp, peach Mojito, local Alvarado street beer, and calamari are amazing.